Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 Conclusion
 ##################################################################

-Plumsail `Convert HTML to PDF <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#convert-html-to-pdf>`_ is a usefull tool which supports special characters and many languages.
+Plumsail `Convert HTML to PDF <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#convert-html-to-pdf>`_ is a usefull tool and supports special characters and many languages.

 ..
 Hint:: Please have a look at this article `How to convert HTML to PDF in Power Automate (Microsoft Flow) and Azure Logic Apps <https://plumsail.com/docs/documents/v1.x/flow/how-tos/documents/convert-html-to-pdf.html>`_ .